 With that congratulation out of the way, I have to say that this was one of the most pathetic, dismal, embarrassing, and childish weekends I've ever seen in this country.

-The turnout on Saturday was in the tens of thousands, but nowhere near their goal of a million people, and well below the 400,000-plus who came to D.C. for the 2017 Women's March.
+The turnout on Saturday was in the tens of thousands, but nowhere near their goal of a million people and well below the 400,000 plus who came to DC for the 2017 women's march.

 It doesn't even come close to the turnout for Jon Stewart and Stephen Colbert's rally to restore sanity and or fear back in 2010.

-That are important to recognize are both true and seem at odds with each other, but are not.
+There are two pieces of the puzzle here that are important to recognize are both true and seem at odds with each other, but are not.

 The first is that this rally was a horrible failure.